hungntran/algo-visualizer/README.md

 A minimal tool to visualize algorithms built with React.

-The purpose of this project is to practice my front-end skills and improve my knowledge of algorithms.
+The purpose of this project:

+-  Practice my front-end skills
+-  Improve my knowledge of algorithms.

 ### Todo